 When it comes to earning big as a lawyer, a steady success rate in courts and a list of big clients are two of the most important factors.
 In Wichai Thongtang’s case, for example, representing the former prime minister of Thailand, Thanksin Shinawatra, as well as having numerous top executives and corporations on his billing list account for a major chunk of his $1.9 billion fortune.

-If this seems like the career for you, then explore some of these online law courses offerred by some of the best schools in the world.
+Want to become a lawyer?
+If this seems like the career for you, then explore some of these online law courses offered by some of the best schools in the world.

 The real estate industry is becoming an increasingly large playing field for multibillionaires.
 So, as property value is on the rise, real estate developers are, quite literally, building their wealth with commercial and residential development projects.